 As you might expect, the job requires quite a bit of technical training in regards to various chemicals and their proper disposal methods.
 The length of this training varies depending on what materials the worker will be handling and the local regulations governing hazardous waste.

 Construction is a booming industry in constant need of workers to fill these and other in-demand roles.
+If you’re interested in landing a high-paying construction job that doesn’t deal with much on-site work, you can opt to learn how to become a construction project executive.
 We hope this article has been useful in showing you the highest-paying construction jobs out there.

 If you’re an employer in the construction industry, check out this article about using data to reduce skill gaps that can keep vital positions like these unfilled.
 Then, click here to read more about how Bridgit helps construction companies manage personnel efficiently.